GhazanfarGameDev/Photobooth-Application-with-Background-Removal-AI-Filter-/README.md

 ### Background Removal API

-The application uses the **Remove Background API** provided by **DeepAI** for automatic background removal.
+The application integrates the **remove.bg API** for automatic background removal.

 Workflow:

 1. The user captures a photo using the webcam.
+2. The captured image is temporarily stored in memory and shown in a preview screen.
-2. The captured image is sent to the background removal API.
+3. Once the user confirms the photo, the image is sent to the **remove.bg API**.
-3. The API processes the image and returns a background-removed version.
+4. The API processes the image and returns a version with the background removed.
-4. The processed image is then displayed in the preview frame.
+5. The processed image is then displayed to the user and used as the final result.

-Assumptions:

-* A stable internet connection is required for API processing.
+Notes:

+* Background removal occurs **only after the user confirms the captured photo**, reducing unnecessary API calls.
+* The API response is received as image data and converted back into a `Texture2D` inside Unity.
-* API requests may take a few seconds depending on network speed and server response time.
+* Processing time may vary depending on network speed and API response time.
-* If the API fails, the application displays an error message and allows the user to retry.

 ---

-### Image Hosting & QR Code Sharing
+### Image Upload & Sharing

-The application uploads the final processed image to **Cloudinary** for public access and sharing.
+To enable photo downloads on mobile devices, the final processed image is uploaded to **Cloudinary**.

 Workflow:

-1. After successful background removal, the final image is saved locally.
+1. After successful background removal, the processed image is saved locally.
-2. The same image is uploaded to **Cloudinary** using an unsigned upload preset.
+2. The same image is uploaded to Cloudinary using an **unsigned upload preset**.
-3. Cloudinary returns a public image URL.
+3. Cloudinary returns a publicly accessible image URL.
 4. A QR code is generated from this URL.
 5. Users can scan the QR code on a mobile device to download or view the photo.

-Assumptions:
+Notes:

-* The Cloudinary free tier is sufficient for this demo application.
+* The Cloudinary free tier is sufficient for this demonstration project.
-* The upload preset is configured as **unsigned** for simplicity and ease of integration.
-* Uploaded images are publicly accessible via the generated URL.
+* Uploaded images are publicly accessible through the generated URL.

 ---

-### Local Storage
+### Local Storage & Gallery

-Captured and processed images are also stored locally using Unity's persistent data path.
+All processed photos are also stored locally using Unity's **persistent data path**.

 Purpose:

-* Display images in the local gallery.
-* Maintain a history of previously captured photos.
+* Maintain a local archive of captured photos.
+* Display previously captured photos in the gallery section of the home page.

 Gallery Behavior:

-* The newest images appear first in the gallery.
 * Images are loaded dynamically when the Home page is opened.
+* The **most recent photo appears first**, while older photos appear later.
+* Duplicate UI elements are prevented by clearing existing gallery items before reloading.

 ---

-### Design Decisions
+### Application Workflow

-* The application follows a **capture → preview → confirm → process → share** workflow to allow users to review photos before processing.
+The application follows a structured user flow:

+Capture Photo → Preview Photo → Confirm → Background Removal → Upload Image → Generate QR Code → Share / Download

-* Background removal occurs **only after the user confirms the captured photo**, preventing unnecessary API calls.
+This flow ensures the user can review the photo before processing and prevents unnecessary API requests.
-* The final processed image (not the raw capture) is the version shared via QR code.

 ---

+### Assumptions

+* A stable internet connection is required for API processing and image upload.
+* API response time depends on network speed and external service availability.
+* For simplicity, image uploads are configured using an unsigned upload preset on Cloudinary.

+---

 ### Limitations

-* The application relies on external APIs for background removal and cloud storage.
+* The application depends on external APIs (remove.bg and Cloudinary).
-* API rate limits or network issues may affect processing time.
+* Network issues or API limits may affect processing time.
-* Security for image uploads is simplified for demonstration purposes.
+* Security configuration for cloud uploads is simplified for demonstration purposes.